Table tennis at the 1988 Summer Olympics

 Table tennis was first included in the Olympic program at the 1988 Summer Olympics in Seoul, with four events contested.
+Prior to the 1988 Summer Olympics, Table tennis has been held at the Summer Paralympic Games since they were first held in 1960.

 Participating nations

 A total of 129 athletes (81 men and 48 women), representing 41 NOCs, competed in four events.